 We can now set the status register to %R04000.

 The following table will show the meaning of the status register we just assigned.

 Hit OK to bring us back to the serial port settings

 Now select Devices beside the MJ2 port selection.

-This is where we will add our devices onto the network.
-In our case we have only the one solo unit to add.
+This is where we will add our devices to the network.
+In our case, we have only one solo unit to add.
 Select Add.

 We will enter the name Solo and set the ID to 1.
 (Slave Address)

 Select OK and you will see the device now in the device list.

 Select OK to go back to the serial port window.

 Select Scan List beside the MJ2 port selection.